Raieen/docker-debugger/README.md

 ![Time Travel Debugging in GoLand](https://ryan.software/images/docker-debugger/goland-time-travel.gif)

+- Notice how we can step backwards in time!

 See blog post at https://ryan.software/docker-debugger.
 Clone this repo and try out the Dockerfiles and VSCode.

 ### Dockerfiles